History

 The New Mexico Caregivers Coalition (NMCC) was created to

-advocate for and support paid professional caregivers as well as family caregivers.
+advocate for and support paid professional caregivers and family caregivers.

 In 2008, a series of Listening Sessions were held in all regions of New Mexico, in which caregivers were asked to share information and solutions that would contribute to overcoming personal and professional challenges.
 These sessions served as a basis for obtaining valuable information across all regions of New Mexico, and they also served as the basis for establishing foundational programs of NMCC.
 Traveling to these locations was important, so organizers could support caregivers’ interests, and so caregivers could feel free to respond to the creation of an organization dedicated solely to their needs.